A Scholarly exposition of Romans chapter 14

 Without examining the nature of the conflict addressed by Paul in these verses,

-Pastor Taylor jumps to this conclusion: “the sacredness of days is no longer an
+Pastor Taylor jumps to this conclusion: the sacredness of days is no longer an issue for

-Sabbath a ‘saving truth’ and one that we judge the ‘loyalty’ of others by.
-I had
+Sabbath a saving truth and one that we judge the loyalty of others by.
+I had to take a

 This conclusion misrepresents the Adventist understanding of the Sabbath and

-Sabbath a “saving truth” in the sense that its observance secures salvation.
-We
+Sabbath a saving truth in the sense that its observance secures salvation.
+We are

-saved not by observing a day, the Sabbath, but by accepting Christ’s atoning
+saved not by observing a day, the Sabbath, but by accepting Christs atoning sacrifice.

 the way we use our Sabbath time is indicative of our priorities.